PeterAustria/node-red-contrib-ta-cmi/README.md

 ### BETA stage

 The node has been extensively tested on my system, and it works with the hardware and configuration I am using.
 But I also got positive response form some others who use it.
-If you find any bugs or you need a new feature, please let me know at <a href="https://github.com/PeterAustria/node-red-contrib-ta-cmi/issues">Issues on GitHub</a>.
+If you find any bugs or you need a new feature, please drop me a note at <a href="https://github.com/PeterAustria/node-red-contrib-ta-cmi/issues">GitHub</a>.

 ### Language support

-This node is autodetecting the installed langeuage of your node-red.
+This node is autodetecting the langeuage of your Node-RED installation.
 Currently it supports Germand and Englisch (other language installs will be displayed in Englisch as well).
-If you like support for other languages, please also drop me a message at <a href="https://github.com/PeterAustria/node-red-contrib-ta-cmi/issues">Issues on GitHub</a>.
+If you like support for other languages and/or you are willing to help with a translation, please also drop me a note at <a href="https://github.com/PeterAustria/node-red-contrib-ta-cmi/issues">GitHub</a>.

 ## Changelog